Self-service client installation guide

 • Attempt to apply the configuration profile to log the issue.

-• Sign out from the system.
+• Sign out of the system.

 • Sign back in.